dansomething/coc-java-debug/README.md

 # coc-java-debug

-An experimental [extension for coc.nvim](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions) to enable the [Java Debug Server](https://github.com/Microsoft/java-debug) extension for the [jdt.ls](https://github.com/eclipse/eclipse.jdt.ls) language server as loaded by [coc-java](https://github.com/neoclide/coc-java).
+An [extension for coc.nvim](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions) to enable the [Java Debug Server](https://github.com/Microsoft/java-debug) extension for the [jdt.ls](https://github.com/eclipse/eclipse.jdt.ls) language server that is loaded by [coc-java](https://github.com/neoclide/coc-java).

 #### Disclaimer

-*This being experimental, I can not make any guarantees about this plugin or example config working for your setup, but hopefully it will.*
+*This began as an experiment, but generally "works for me".
+Your mileage may vary.*

 *Also, Java is [partially supported](https://github.com/puremourning/vimspector#java---partially-supported) in Vimspector.*

+### Prerequisites

+Be sure to have the [coc-java](https://github.com/neoclide/coc-java#quick-start) extension installed.

+    :CocInstall coc-java

+You will also need to [install the Vimspector](https://github.com/puremourning/vimspector#installation) plugin for Vim.

+### Install

+    :CocInstall coc-java-debug

+### Uninstall

+    :CocUninstall coc-java-debug

 ## Features